juanluisbaptiste/docker-postfix/README.md

 * `SMTP_PASSWORD` Password of the SMTP user.
 * `SERVER_HOSTNAME` Server hostname for the Postfix container.
 Emails will appear to come from the hostname's domain.

+The following env variables are optional
+* `PRIVATE_ONLY` Setting this will restrict access to private subnets only.

 To use this container from anywhere, the 25 port needs to be exposed to the docker host server:

     docker run -d --name postfix -p "25:25"  \